Spokane-Wordpress-Development/Spokane-Fair-Photo-Contest/README.md

-# Spokane Interstate Fair Photo Submissions
+# Photo Contest Manager
-A custom plugin for the Spokane Interstate Fair Photo Contest
+A custom plugin for managing photo contests.